 Second, the design of the sampling method may slightly bias our results by excluding men who are well off.
 Households were randomly selected.
 But within households, we aimed to interview every adult family member if possible.
 This was to help us explore a) whether it was possible to capture deprivation information on multiple household members for the purpose of multidimensional measurement and b) to see whether there were systematic intra-household differences.
 But it may be that by using this sampling method, we tended to miss interviews with men who were well-off in their households and engaged in high-quality, formal employment.
 Such men may have (arguably) been less likely to take the survey, and therefore did not balance the worse-off men engaged in subsistence agriculture or informal employment who were still available for interview.
-These explanations are purely speculative, and it was recognised at the time of the original analysis that further interrogation of the data was essential.
+At this point, this explanation is purely speculative.

-A third explanation for the unexpected findings, put forward in the original IDM report, is that in some dimensions, individuals' subjective assessment of their objective situation is the basis for their score.
+Third, in some dimensions, individuals' subjective assessment of their objective situation is the basis for their score.
 It is possible that standards of assessment vary in a systematic way between men and women such that men, on average, tend to rate things as slightly worse than when women evaluate the same objective situation.
 Men scored slightly worse than women on the environment.
 But this seems difficult to reconcile with the fact that men and women should more or less live and work in the same environment (though some forms of employment dominated by men could potentially expose them to additional environmental hazards).
 It is possible that men were more likely to register that environmental hazards exist even when in fact they did not face higher rates of environmental hazards.

 Fourth, the nature of the IDM is such that it treats deprivations equally between men and women, even if in fact a particular deprivation is experientially worse for a woman than a man (or vice versa).
 For example, both women received the same score as men when subject to violence.
 But it may be that violence of a private or sexual nature suffered by a woman, especially in the home where she typically cannot avoid the violence, is experientially worse than a similar degree of violence of a public physical nature suffered by a man.
-Most obviously, lack of access to or control over contraception is arguably worse for a woman than a man, because she faces the direct physical and health implications of an unwanted pregnancy and a disproportionate share of the unpaid care work associated with an additional child, with flowon implications for her ability to undertake paid work.
-However for the IDM, women are scored the same as men when they do not have access to modern contraception or face barriers in its use.
+Most obviously, lack of access to or control over contraception is arguably worse for a woman than a man, because she faces the direct physical and health implications of an unwanted